metafates/mangal/README.md

 - Navigation layout should follow this model
     - Each manga have a separate page
     - Manga page should have a some form of chapters list (not lazy loaded)
-    - Each chapter should have a separate page with pages (images)
+    - Each chapter should have a separate reader page with images

 <br>